Creative Development

 The workshops and rehearsals are where acts and exhibitions get built.
 People bring ideas at whatever stage they’re at — half-formed, nearly there, completely falling apart — and the group works with them.
 It’s not a class and it’s not a critique session.
 It’s more like a shared studio where everyone’s making something and everyone’s invested in each other’s work going well.

-The feast that comes out of it:
+The Feasts that come out of it:

 Each edition mixes solo acts with collaborative pieces built in the workshops.
 The lineup changes.
 The work changes.
 That’s kind of the point — a chaotic party that could never be the same night twice.